k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 ```

 **Destroying a Space**

-Delete the Fabric Space "spacename".
+Delete the Fabric space "spacename".

 It will **not delete the persistent files** created by Web Studio and your database(s).
 You must manually delete them.
 These are located in the `persistent-data/spacename` directory.